Gulielma Penn: Pennsylvania

-After gaining the charter for Pennsylvania from Charles I, William left to establish his new colony in August 1682, leaving a pregnant Gulielma and their three children behind.
+After gaining the charter for Pennsylvania from Charles II, William left to establish his new colony in August 1682, leaving a pregnant Gulielma and their three children behind.
 Gulielma was unable to accompany him, even had he thought it appropriate, because her mother was seriously ill, and indeed died only two weeks after he left.
 Now an orphan, and with William's mother also having died earlier that year, she relied on the help and support of her old friend Thomas Ellwood and also George Fox's wife, Margaret with whom she had become very close.
 Gulielma had need of Thomas's support when she fell ill the following year.
 Fortunately, she recovered.
 Her friendship with Margaret Fox was, of necessity, maintained at a distance as they each had to oversee their homes while their husbands were away, and Margaret Fox's domicile was in Ulverston, nearly 350 miles distant.
 In correspondence to Fox, Gulielma suggests that she had thoughts of joining her husband in America, but these plans never came to fruition.

 Penn returned from Pennsylvania in October 1684 and was kept busy writing, preaching, attending to a boundary dispute relating to his new colony, and continuing to work hard towards having the persecution of dissenters eased.